-Caution: Safety first!
-Read all instructions carefully and make certain that, if they’re going outdoors, you’ve chosen waterproof products designed for outside use.
+Caution: Read all instructions carefully and make certain that, if they’re going outdoors, you’ve chosen waterproof products designed for outside use.

 21. Make a faux tile backsplash

-This is more than a simple painting job with amazing results.
+This is more than a simple painting job but offers amazing results.
 A painted kitchen backsplash mimics the contemporary look of stone and glass tiles, minus the costly tile.
 The project requires a lot of preparatory taping.